Adjacentai/TavrBot/README.md

 TgBot is designed to download videos from specific Telegram groups and categorize them by topics.
 For example, videos from a group associated with the "FUNNY" category will be saved in the directory ./VideoFolder/Funny.
-The IDs of the downloaded videos are stored in an SQLite database (huita.db) to avoid downloading duplicates.
+The IDs of the downloaded videos are stored in an SQLite database (uita.db) to avoid downloading duplicates.

 Run Tavr:
 ```bash